lubuntu-team/manual/source/2/2.4/2.4.1/ARK.rst

 To add a file to your archive :menuselection:`Archive --> Add Files` which brings up a file picker to choose how to add files.
 Once you add a file press the :guilabel:`Add` button to add a file.
 If you want to select multiple files to add at once you can hold down :kbd:`Control` and then left click on the files.

-To view how to open recent archives :menuselection:`Archive --> Open Recent`.
+To view recent archives :menuselection:`Archive --> Open Recent`.
 To clear the list of recent files :menuselection:`Archive --> Open Recent --> Clear List`.
 To find files in an archive press :kbd:`Control+F` or :menuselection:`Archive --> Find`.
 To view the properties of your archive press :kbd:`Alt+ return` or :menuselection:`Archive --> Properties`.
 To test your archive press :kbd:`Alt +T` or :menuselection:`File --> Test Integrity`.

 Version
 -------